canonical/open-documentation-academy/website/docs/reference/technical-writing-review-checklist.md

 - Informative images have concise alternative text.
 - Complex diagrams have an adjacent description of their essential information.
-- Color is not the only way that information or state is communicated.
+- Colour is not the only way that information or state is communicated.
 - Text and essential graphical elements meet the project's contrast requirements.
-- Language avoids stereotypes, unnecessary gendering, and exclusionary assumptions.
+- Language avoids stereotypes, unnecessary references to gender, and exclusionary assumptions.

 ## Code, commands, and media